Sproutingfam.com is supported by its readers. If you purchase through a link on my site, I may earn a commission. Learn more

 This blog post shares how to make yogurt from raw milk with a starter and without a yogurt maker or instant pot.
-It’s easy to do, you just need a few tablespoons of an organic yogurt, steel pot, flame and fridge.
+It’s easy to do.
+You just need a few tablespoons of organic yogurt, a steel pot, a stove and a fridge.

 You will find this yogurt to be amazingly fresh and clean tasting.
 It’s as good to eat as it is easy to make.
 A good quality raw milk is essential for this great end-result.
 I wouldn’t do this with any milk I wouldn’t drink raw.

-The hardest part of this entire recipe, outside of sourcing a clean, grass-fed raw cow milk, will be the wait while it sets!
+The hardest part of this entire recipe, other than sourcing clean, grass-fed raw cow milk, will be the wait while it sets!

 We thank you for coming to our blog!

-Do you have your own recipe on how to make yogurt from raw milk?
+Do you have your own recipe for how to make yogurt from raw milk?